How to Measure DORA Metrics?

 • Short lead times in software development are crucial for success in today’s business environment.
 By delivering changes rapidly, organizations can seize new opportunities, stay ahead of competitors, and generate more revenue.

-• Reducing lead time demands collaborative teamwork, breaking silos, fostering shared ownership, and improving communication, coordination, and efficiency.
+• Reducing lead time demands collaborative teamwork to identify bottlenecks, break silos, foster shared ownership, and improve communication, coordination, and efficiency.

 Mean Time to Recovery